Chancellor's Small Grants Program Spring 2014

 Submissions will be prioritized using the following guidelines

-Department Head priority and comments: Please see your Department Head for their considerations and criteria.
+Department Head priority and comments: Please discuss this with your Department Head for their considerations and criteria.

 Quality of the Proposal: Proposal should provide a well-constructed rationale that clearly identifies how the project advances the Vision of CEHSP, how it supports your professional development and how it advances UMD strategic goals.